 Teaching and subject expertise

-Module Leader for Discovering Geography (Level 4); New Europe (Level 5); Advanced GIS & Remote Sensing (Level 6); and Space, Place and Politics (Level 6).
+Module Leader for Basic Cartography and GIS (Level 4); New Europe (Level 5); Introduction to Mapping & GIS (L5); and Advanced GIS & Remote Sensing (Level 6)

 Programme Director for the Short Course in GIS